-We are now taking steps to make a new tool available – COVID-19 vaccines.
+There is now another new tool available – COVID-19 vaccines.

 The work we do every day at BIW is important.
 Delivering ships to our US Navy customer on schedule supports the defense of our country, our allies, and humanitarian efforts worldwide.
 For almost a year, COVID-19 has threatened and hindered our ability to deliver to our customer.
-Now, with access to the vaccine becoming a reality, we will soon be able to get past this pandemic and remove a significant roadblock to our work, while protecting the community around us.
+Now with access to the vaccine, we will soon be able to get past this pandemic and remove a significant roadblock to our work, while protecting the community around us.

 How can we trust that the vaccines are safe?

 According to the federal Centers for Disease Control and Prevention, all COVID-19 vaccines that are being used have gone through the same safety tests and meet the same standards as any other vaccines produced through the years.
+Recently, the U.S. Food and Drug Administration gave full approval to the Pfizer-BioNTech brand vaccine.
 To learn more about COVID-19 vaccine safety, please see the CDC’s website.

-We do not yet know which vaccine will be available to BIW employees.
-Both the Pfizer-BioNTech and Moderna vaccines have been determined to be safe and effective against COVID-19, and are being distributed throughout the country.
+We do not know which vaccine will be available when you make an appointment.
+Currently there are three approved vaccines.
+The Pfizer-BioNTech, Moderna and Johnson and Johnson vaccines have been determined to be safe and effective against COVID-19, and are being distributed throughout the country.
 Other COVID-19 vaccines are still undergoing testing and have not yet been approved for use.

 Will I have to get two shots of vaccine?

-The vaccines currently approved for distribution are given in two shots, one at a time and spaced apart.
+Not necessarily.
+Of the three vaccines currently approved for distribution, two are given in two shots, one at a time and spaced a few weeks apart, depending on the type.
 The first shot gets your body ready.
 The second shot is given at least three weeks later to make sure you have full protection.
+The third vaccine now available is given as a one shot dose.
 If you are told you need two shots, make sure that you get both of them.
 At the time of your first shot, you will be given an appointment at a later date to come back for your second shot.